MTG2 06 Autun La Clayette Tarare Bourg Argental

 RouteXpert René Plücken (MRA Master)

-climate.
-It is not for nothing that you see so many motorcyclists there.
-My previous series of routes in France were based on the route descriptions from the Motortourgids France part 1 made by Bert Loorbach.
+Climate.
+It's no wonder you see so many motorcyclists there.
+My previous series of routes in France was based on the route descriptions from the French Motorcycle Tour Guide Part 1, created by Bert Loorbach.

-This route comes from Motortourgids France part 2 and the original name is "From Burgundy to the Rhone Valley; Route description 2: Over the Col de la République".
+This route comes from the French Motorcycle Tour Guide Part 2 and the original name is "From Burgundy to the Rhône Valley; Route Description 2: Over the Col de la République".

 Animation